28/32 cm Nebelwerfer 41: Organization and use

 The 28/32 cm NbW 41 was organized into batteries of six launchers with three batteries per battalion.
 These battalions were concentrated in independent Werfer-Regimenter and Brigaden.
 The rockets in their packing cases could be used by units ranging from mechanized infantry (Panzergrenadier) to engineers to positional rocket regiments (Stellungs-Werfer-Regimenter).
-The first units were organized after the Battle of France in 1940 and they saw service on the Eastern Front, Italian Campaign and the defense of France and Germany from 1940–45.
+The first units were organized after the Battle of France in 1940 and they saw service on the Eastern Front, Italian Campaign and the defense of France and Germany from 1940 to 1945.